sabr5840/reverse_guess_a_number/README.md

 - Too High
 - Correct

-The game continues with random guesses until the "Correct" feedback is given.
-The primary objective at this stage is to ensure the interface operates smoothly, with the integration of a more complex guessing algorithm planned for the next phase of the project.
+Initially, the game was designed to proceed with random guesses.
+However, with the incorporation of the binary search algorithm, it now follows a more intelligent approach in subsequent guesses until the correct number is identified.
+The main goal at this stage was to ensure seamless operation of the interface, setting the stage for further enhancements.

 ## Development Process